 The portfolio of short-term leases of the Group to which it is committed at the end of the reporting period is dissimilar to the portfolio of short-term leases to which the short-term lease expenses disclosed above, and the amount of its lease commitments is NT\$0.

-B.Cash outflow relating to leasing activities
+C.Cash outflow relating to leasing activities

-During the year ended December 31, 2019, the Group's total cash outflows for leases amounting to NT\$98,775 thousand.
+During the year ended December 31, 2020 and 2019, the Group's total cash outflows for leases amounting to NT\$15,351 thousand and NT\$98,775 thousand, respectively.